Ricotta cheese is safe to eat while pregnant as long as it’s made using pasteurized milk, which should be indicated on the package label.

-When you’re pregnant, you’ll probably hear a lot of different opinions about things you should and shouldn’t do: everything from what exercises are safe, to what foods you can and can’t consume.
+When you’re pregnant, you may hear a lot of different opinions about things you should and shouldn’t do — like what exercises are safe and what foods you can and can’t eat.
 At times, it might be hard to separate fact from fiction.

-You should speak with your doctor to obtain the most current information about food do’s and don’ts.
+You should speak with your doctor to get the most current information about food do’s and don’ts.
 Some doctors are more relaxed than others about certain ingredients.
-In the end, you might need to make some of these food decisions on your own.
+But in the end, you might need to make some of these food decisions on your own.

-What to do?
-To start, you’ll want to steer clear of anything that might increase your chances of coming in contact with listeria.
+To start, you’ll want to avoid anything that might increase your chances of coming in contact with listeria.

-What exactly is listeria?
-It’s a type of infection caused by listeria monocytogenes bacteria.
+Listeria is a type of infection caused by Listeria monocytogenes bacteria.
 The general population doesn’t have a high risk of developing this life-threatening infection.
-Instead, it typically affects people with compromised immune systems: older people, newborn babies, and pregnant women.
+It typically affects people with compromised immune systems:

 Symptoms of listeria include:

 Of these symptoms, pregnant women usually experience fever and general aches.

 If you’re feeling any of these symptoms, think about the meals you’ve eaten recently.
 If you think you’ve come in contact with listeria, contact your doctor right away.